rahmaaroua/AI-TrendGen/README.md

-# 🚀 AI Trend Analysis & Automated Content Generation
+# 🚀 AI Trend Analysis & Content Generation

 ## 🌟 Overview
 In today's fast-paced digital landscape, staying ahead of social media trends is crucial for **content creators, marketers, and businesses**.
 This project automates **trend identification** from **TikTok** and **X (formerly Twitter)**, leveraging **AI-powered Natural Language Processing (NLP)** and **Generative AI 🤖** to create **viral-ready content**.